 For instance, almost every Friday we had to write full-period multi-question essay exams on what we’d read that week, and Jim always cautioned us that he did not want to see any bull being shoveled.
 Essay exams!
 I’d never written an essay exam in my life.
 It was horrifying.
 For our Junior class, TGIF quickly became only G! — IF.

 One time during class, Jim, ah . . . accidentally knocked one of my more high-spirited classmates clear over a row of desks and flat on his back.
-I believe Jim’s line to that stunned student was, “So you call that karate, huh?”
+I believe Jim’s line to that stunned student was, “So you call that stuff you’re doing karate, huh?”

 And it didn’t stop there.
 Jim continued to frighten us with literature.
 I vividly recall, after finishing One Flew over the Cukoo’s Nest, that I immediately quit fantasizing about one day dating nurses who worked in psychiatric wards.